 - Remove from oven and place on serving platter.

 - 1 tbsp fresh rosemary or marjoram, chopped (or 1 tsp dry)

 - 1/8 tsp ground cloves

 - Salt and pepper to taste

 - In a bowl, combine honey, hot water, vinegar, figs, and cloves.
 Let mixture stand for 15 minutes.

 - In a saucepan, sauté shallots in oil over moderately low heat, stirring occasionally until softened.

-- Add honey-fig mixture to saucepan and bring to a simmer.
+- Add honey-fig mixture to a saucepan and bring to a simmer.

 - Add the herbs and cook, stirring occasionally, for 5 minutes.

 - If desired, purée in a blender or food processor until smooth.